Trials of Michigan school shooter’s parents set to test limits of who’s responsible for a mass shooting | KRDO

 In a similar vein, the mother of a 6-year-old boy who shot his teacher at a Virginia school last year faced charges.
 The boy’s mother ultimately pleaded guilty to a state child neglect charge and felony charges of unlawful use of a controlled substance while possessing a firearm and making a false statement while purchasing a firearm.

 Frank Vandervort, clinical professor of law at the University of Michigan Law School, said parents can be held responsible for their children’s actions, such as for truancy.
-But this level of severity is different.
+But the level of severity in the case of the Crumbleys is different.

 “We do impose on parents certain obligations regarding their children, to say you have a heightened degree of responsibility for what happens when your kids do things.
 That’s generally in the law,” he said.
 “The severity of the charges, I think, are what’s unique here.”

-In a written opinion filed last March, a panel of judges for the state’s appellate court acknowledged the possible precedent-setting nature of this case but called the situation unique and unusual.
+In a written opinion filed last March, a panel of judges for the state’s appellate court acknowledged the possible precedent-setting nature of these cases but called the situation unique and unusual.

 “We share defendants’ concern about the potential for this decision to be applied in the future to parents whose situation viz-a-viz their child’s intentional conduct is not as closely tied together, and/or the warning signs and evidence were not as substantial as they are here,” wrote the panel.

-Vandervort similarly said he believed this case was so unusual and uncommon that its impact would be limited.
+Vandervort similarly said he believed these cases were so unusual and uncommon that the impact would be limited.

 “I don’t anticipate there’s going to be a lot of this kind of thing filed.
 I think this is a pretty unique case,” he said.
 “It’s hard to talk about shootings by teenagers as being run of the mill.
 Unless you’ve got really unusual factual situations, I don’t anticipate a lot of parents getting charged.”

-Even so, Joey Jackson, a CNN legal analyst, said the prosecution’s broad goal with bringing this case was to deter other parents.
+Even so, Joey Jackson, a CNN legal analyst, said the prosecution’s broad goal in bringing these cases was to deter other parents.

 “They want to deter other parents from being negligent,” he said.
 “They want to make sure we have diligent parents who don’t put their kids in a position where they can gain access to firearms easily.”